Experience the nineteenth century through photographs that document world events or capture everyday life.

-Photography: The World Through the Lens is available on Gale's cutting-edge research platform.
+Nineteenth Century Collections Online: Photography is available on Gale's cutting-edge research platform.
 This state-of-the-art platform was developed using our flexible Agile approach, incorporating user testing and feedback throughout the process to ensure that we are providing the features that scholars require -- such as detailed subject indexing and metadata, textual analysis tools, personalized user accounts, and more -- for research in the digital age.

 Content was sourced from the National Archives, Kew, the British Library, Royal Collection, Victoria and Albert Museum, the National Portrait Gallery, Library of Congress, and other prestigious partners.